alper/nix-shorts/posts/develop-and-build-with-flakes.md

 Hello World
 ```

-The default package is a minimal derivation for this single file C project.

-It sets a `name`, and the location where the `src` can be found for the project.
-In a lot of cases this location will be the same directory and it will be written in Nix as dot-slash-dot.
-[Paths are literals in Nix](https://nix.dev/tutorials/first-steps/nix-language#file-system-paths).

-Then we have the `buildInputs` where we put whatever we need to build this project.
-In this case we'll compile the file with Clang which we put in a list before and passed it in so that we can re-use it.

-Then the build happens which has a bunch of [phases documented in the manual](https://nixos.org/manual/nixpkgs/stable/#build-phase).
-The default behaviour of these phases is to call `./configure; make; make install`, if those files exist.

-For languages where the build happens differently there are many language specific overlays that will handle the standard build process for your project and hide away the plumbing.

-Because it's a bit of a hassle to generate all the relevant files for an [automake C project](https://thoughtbot.com/blog/the-magic-behind-configure-make-make-install), we're writing our own `buildPhase` and `installPhase` here with shell commands (you can put these between the two single quotes).
-In the `buildPhase` we compile and link the source code.
-In the `installPhase` we move the resulting executable `hello` to `$out` the location where Nix has determined the result of this derivation should live.

-That location is in the Nix store and from there it's symlinked to our current directory and we can run it.
+The output location is in the Nix store and from there it's symlinked to our current directory so we can easily access it and run it.

 Running `nix build` again is very fast because as long as the inputs haven't changed, Nix won't do anything here.

 ## nix develop

-In the same folder you can run `nix develop` and will then enter the shell defined in [`mkShell`](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-mkShell) which is a derivation that has some extra facilities to create a shell.
+In the same folder you can run `nix develop` and will then enter the shell defined in [`mkShell`](https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-mkShell). `mkShell` creates a derivation that has some extra facilities to create a shell.

 This shell gets the same packages as our build which in this case means Clang is provided for us.